eFoam: Foam cut to size

 Foam densities

-How to gauge foam density and foam firmness
+How to gauge foam density and firmness

-How comfortable is high density foam?
+How comfortable is high-density foam?